Qld-Health-Online-Team/design-system/README.md

-# Queensland Government design system - Vanilla JS
+# Queensland Government Design System - Vanilla JS

-## This is the 'Vanilla' version of the Queensland Government design system, built and maintained by Queensland Health's Digital Experience Team.
+This is the 'Vanilla' version of the Queensland Government Design System, built and maintained by Queensland Health's Digital Experience Team.
 This codebase is designed around the principle of reduce reliance on 3rd party libraries and framework lock in.
 We will continue to reduce this reliance over time.

 For more information on the Queensland Government Design System and other codebases, please visit - [Queensland Government Design System](https://www.designsystem.qld.gov.au).